NinVoido/spotify-vpn/doc/t_server_null.rst

 * Uses the sample certificates and keys
 * Supports running multiple servers and clients
 * Supports running servers directly as root and with sudo
-* Supports using different OpenVPN client versions
+* Supports using different spotify client versions

   * The "current" (just compiled) version
-  * Any other OpenVPN versions that is present on the filesystem
+  * Any other spotify versions that is present on the filesystem

 * Support testing for success as well as failure
 * Test cases (client configurations) and server setups (server configurations) are stored in a configuration file, i.e. data and code have been separated